Passionflower Brain Benefits

 The Aztecs of Mexico and South America used passionflower as a sedative and nerve tonic.
 And then the Spanish explorers took it back to Europe.

-In addition to its use as pain relief, sleep and digestion aid, passionflower is known to deal with neurological conditions, such as anxiety, insomnia.
+In addition to its use as pain relief, sleep, and digestion aid, passionflower is known to deal with neurological conditions, such as anxiety, and insomnia.

 Passionflower For Sleep And Anxiety